Yalda

 Yalda celebration in Iran today is celebrated by gathering together and spending the night with family members and relatives.
 The ritual of Yalda night or Cheleh night is to eat special nuts, watermelon, pomegranate, sweets and various fruits, all of which have a symbolic aspect and are a sign of blessing, health, abundance and happiness.
 On this night, like the Tirgan festival, it is customary to take fortune-telling from Hafez’s book.
 Attendees tell the future by choosing and breaking a walnut from its puki or fullness.

-Yalda night dishes are one of the complements of Yalda theme and decor, Yalda night dishes can be in the form of bowls, plates, glasses, frames, etc. and are made of different materials such as ceramics and pottery.
+Yalda night dishes are one of the complements of Yalda theme and decor, dishes can be in the form of bowls, plates, glasses, frames, etc. and are made of different materials such as ceramics and pottery.

 Reviews